noidexe/Enjin-Coin-Documentation/docs/wallet_quickstart.md

 ### Fund the Wallet

 The next step is to fund the wallet with ETH (Ethereum) and ENJ (Enjin Coin).
-ETH is used to pay for transaction fees on the network, which ENJ is used as the digital casting material to create your items.
+ETH is used to pay for transaction fees on the network, while ENJ is used as the digital casting material to create your items.
 You'll need both to use the platform successfully and both are provided for free on testnet.